Impact Awareness Curriculum; MEI’s Preventative Marijuana Education Curriculum:

 Marijuana Impact Awareness - Intermediate

-The Middle School Impact Awareness curriculum supports early preventive efforts by educating youth about the impacts of youth marijuana use.
+This curriculum supports early preventive efforts by educating middle school aged youth about the impacts of youth marijuana use.
 This curriculum can be dropped into a health or science class or can support school or organization-wide marijuana prevention efforts.
-Middle School Impact Awareness can be taught by a health or science teacher, mental health worker, law enforcement officer, or other youth services provider in a school or youth services setting.

 "As a teacher's aide at a Charter school in Colorado, I had the opportunity to observe The Marijuana Education Initiative's program.It is an interactive and visually insightful program, making it an appropriate curriculum for middle school kids.
 The facts learned from this program enable these children to make an educated choice when confronted with marijuana.
 As an adult I learned so many things I didn't know about marijuana."